 Types of Criminal Record Certificates

-- ACRO Police Certificate: Official UK certificate covering England, Wales, and Northern Ireland.
-Includes spent and unspent convictions, cautions, reprimands, and warnings.
-Cost: £65 (standard) or £115 (express).
+- ACRO Police Certificate: The official UK certificate covering England, Wales, and Northern Ireland.
+Discloses spent and unspent convictions, cautions, reprimands, and warnings. £65 standard, £115 premium.

-- Overseas Criminal Record Certificate: Certificates from countries outside the UK where you've lived for 12+ months in the past 10 years.
-Process and cost vary by country.
+- Overseas Criminal Record Certificate: Issued by national authorities in each country where the applicant lived for 12 months or more in the past 10 years while aged 18 or over.
+Process, cost, and timeline vary by country.

-- Subject Access Request (SAR): A free request for personal data held by police.
-Not suitable for visa or immigration purposes—use ACRO instead.
+- Subject Access Request (SAR): A statutory free-of-charge request for personal data held by police forces.
+SARs are not accepted for visa or immigration purposes — applicants must use an ACRO certificate.

-- International Child Protection Certificate (ICPC): Specifically for those working with children abroad.
-Checks against UK police and intelligence databases.
+- International Child Protection Certificate (ICPC): A specialised certificate for individuals working with children overseas.
+The ICPC checks UK police and intelligence databases beyond standard ACRO coverage.

-- Complete the online application form with personal details
+- Step 2: Complete the online application form with full personal and residence details

-- Upload required documents (passport, proof of address, photographs)
+- Step 3: Upload required ID — passport, proof of address, recent passport-style photograph

-- Pay securely online and receive confirmation email
+- Step 6: Pay online by debit or credit card; receive confirmation email

 |---|---|---|